pglira/my-dmenu-flavor/README.md

 This is a patched version of dmenu which I use.

-Applied patches and other changes:

-- border patch
-- center patch
+Applied patches:

 - highlight patch
-- the window width can be defined with the parameter ``window_width`` in the configuration file
+- instant patch